anon-anon-anony/sicb_paper/README.md

 Then run in terminal:
 `python inference.py`

-Similar to before but you should **thousands** of test sentences and file save updates print out before successful completion, e.g.:
+Similar to before but you should see **thousands** of test sentences and file save updates print out before successful completion, e.g.:
 ```
 % python inference.py
 ...
-In Chad, <mask> became a child.
 In Saudi Arabia, <mask> became a child.
 Saved inference results to data/spurious_inference_results/fp_wikibio_roberta-base_place___normFalse.csv
 Saved inference results to data/spurious_inference_results/mp_wikibio_roberta-base_place___normFalse.csv
 <mask> became a child in Afghanistan.
-<mask> became a child in Yemen.
 ...
 ```

 ### Uncertainty data
-To first test setup for reproduction of the gender-date and gender-place spurious results:
 In `config.py`:
 ```
 UNCERTAINTY = True # Set to False if replicating the Spurious results